Best Food Processors in Canada

 What you basically need is a process and pulse button, slicing and shredding disks, and the traditional blade (2).
-One speed level and a pulse mode for rough chopping would come in handy too.

 However, if you plan to cook specific dishes and need certain settings or accessories for that, you need to keep that in mind when choosing your food processor.
 Some models may come fully equipped with all the possible blades and disks, while with others, these accessories might not even be available for purchasing separately.
 A food processor may even come with attachments that will allow you to juice fruits or knead dough.
 So, think ahead of what you’re going to use your device for and make the decision based on that.

 Here are the main types of accessories that come with modern food processors:

 - S-shaped blade, which is standard for food processors but often comes in different styles.
 The most common one is the smooth blade, which usually works the best for chopping vegetables and meat.
 Perforated blades are ideal for liquid ingredients (sauces, for example).
 And saw blades usually serve to deal with nuts and frozen foods (for turning frozen fruit into purees, for example).
 They are also great for chopping herbs;